HartmannLab/UELer/README.md

 ## Getting started
 1. Open your favorite editor that supports Jupyter notebook.
-2. Navigate to the cloned UELer repository, then open the notebook `/script/run_viewer.ipynb`.
+2. Navigate to the cloned UELer repository, then open the notebook `/script/run_ueler.ipynb`.
 3. Select the kernel for an ark-analysis compatible conda/micromamba env.
-4. Change the lines according to the instructions in the notebook: when configuring the `/script/run_viewer.ipynb`, ensure that you specify the following directory paths:
+4. Change the lines according to the instructions in the notebook: when configuring the `/script/run_ueler.ipynb`, ensure that you specify the following directory paths:
-  - **`viewer_dir`**: The directory path where the UELer folder is located (e.g., `.../UELer`).
   - **`base_folder`**: The directory containing the FOV (Field of View) folders with image data (e.g., `.../image_data`).
   - **`masks_folder`**: The directory containing the segmentation `.tif` files for cell segmentation (e.g., `.../segmentation/cellpose_output`).
   - **`cell_table_path`**: The path to the file containing the cell table data (e.g., `.../segmentation/cell_table/cell_table_size_normalized.csv`).